An interview with our newest staff member, Karen Ridd

 Matt: What initiatives are you currently working on?

 Karen: I’ll make sure to write about this in an upcoming Quaker Concern, so I won’t say a lot here, but I’m excited by work that CFSC is getting involved in regarding the Federal Framework for Reduction of Recidivism (FFRR).
 The FFRR is a solid, multi-party initiative, but there is work to be done to guarantee that it is implemented as fully as possible.
 On a different front, as a Manitoban, I’m perhaps particularly interested in exploring ways that CFSC can be supportive of the burgeoning Indigenous justice-making movements that are happening.
-Lastly, I’m glad that CFSC is starting to think about the possibilities of a Guaranteed Liveable Basic Income.
+Lastly, I’m glad that CFSC is starting to think about the possibilities of a Guaranteed Livable Basic Income.

 Matt: What are you reading these days?